Space-lisk/spacelisk-js/README.md

 ## Send a user operation ( Smart Contract )

-spacelisk-js ships with a helper function that builds a transaction by encoding the function data.
+spacelisk-js ships with a helper function that builds a transaction by encoding the smart contract function data.

 ```ts
 import { AA, encodeContractData } from "spacelisk-js"